-A steady flow of communication is important if you are following up with your clients or if you are trying to re-engage the inactive ones.
+A steady flow of communication is important if you are following up with your clients or if you are trying to increase user engagement by targeting the inactive ones.

 Instead of opting for massive blasts (that tend to reek of spam) that you send from time to time, try to space them evenly, after shorter periods of time, just to remind your clients that you are there.